omkar787/Memes-Extension/README.md

 # Memes-Extension

-## Classic memes from Reddit, directly into your browser
+Classic memes from Reddit, directly into your browser.
+Have a look at the lastest release [v1.1](https://github.com/omkar787/Memes-Extension/releases/tag/1.1)

-### Have a look at the lastest release [v1.1](https://github.com/omkar787/Memes-Extension/releases/tag/1.1)
+## And Don't forget to leave a star 🌟